 Wages to Turnover is a standard KPI in Calxa and can be used at the project or organisation level.
 If you use subcontract labour you can edit the KPI Account Group for Wages to include this expense as well.

 Related to the Wages to Turnover KPI above, is Revenue per Labour Hour.
 Wages will include:

 - And, their annual leave.

-Measuring the actual hours worked – paid or not – and comparing that to the revenue earned, will give you a good benchmark for your projects.
+Measuring the actual hours worked – chargeable or not – and comparing that to the revenue earned, will give you a good benchmark for your projects.
 You will soon learn which projects are profitable and which require a lot of labour that you can’t charge the customer for.

 In Calxa, you can easily track the revenue by project with Tracking Categories from Xero or Jobs from MYOB.
 It’s quite easy to add a Metric each month to record the actual hours worked on the project.
 Don’t count the sick leave or annual leave that is paid, don’t count the days when it rains and the team can’t work.
 Understanding what revenue you actually earn per labour hour will help you when you’re putting together the next quote.
 Understanding this metric will help you make more money from that project.